-Some victims are stripped of their financial security and their quality of life is ruined.
-If they are past retirement age, they may have to depend on others or the state for support and this can be traumatic in itself, especially when their life savings is wiped out by a fraudulent scheme.
+Some victims are stripped of their financial security, and their quality of life is ruined.
+If they are past retirement age, they may have to depend on others or the state for support, and this can be traumatic in itself, especially when their life savings are wiped out by a fraudulent scheme.

 Defining Fraudulent Crimes

 What is fraud exactly?
 Fraud is where an individual or business deceives a victim by promising products or services or another financial benefit that is never provided or does not exist.
 “Typically, victims give money but never receive what they paid for,” according to the U.S. Attorney’s Office.